-Previously we discussed what is the net asset value?
+Previously we discussed what is the net asset value.
 Now we will discuss what is rebalancing?
 And its importance

-Over time, your portfolio might not align with your investment or savings objective because of the volatility in the market.
-Sometimes, some asset classes may outperform the other asset class in your portfolio and vice versa.
+Sometimes, some asset classes may outperform the other asset classes in your portfolio and vice versa.
 So, accordingly, you need to rebalance your portfolio.

-What is rebalancing?
+What is Rebalancing?

 Rebalancing a portfolio means changing the weightage of assets in your portfolio holdings.

-It is not necessary or compulsory to change your portfolio allocation.
-Not taking any call for rebalancing is also the process of rebalancing.
-In simple words, let’s say if you are holding equity as 50% and debt as 50% in your portfolio, as per the market conditions, financial goal, and considering other factors, you may not require changing the allocation.
+In simple words, let’s say if you are holding equity as 50% and debt as 50% in your portfolio, as per the market conditions, and financial goal, and considering other factors, you may not require changing the allocation.

 You may require doing a frequent review of your portfolio but may not require rebalancing.
 Keeping track of your portfolio and rebalancing it whenever required is essential.